Walk: Munmorah Great Extinction Event

 To complement Anita Andrew's talk on Permian Triassic Mass Extinction, this walk features the geology that encapsulates the end-Permian great extinction event at 252 million years, also known as the Great Dying.
 This wiped out 96% of all marine species and 70% of terrestrial mammals plus the majority of insect families.
 There are myriads of sites devoted to it but Wikipedia's a good start.

 This is a series of short walks on headlands, clifftops and through littoral rainforest.
-It isn't a continuous coast track so we'll park and walk to headlands starting with Snapper Point (1 on map) followed by Wybung Head (2) to view superb coastal scenery and the relevant geology.
-We'll then do a 3 km clifftop walk (3 to 4) through heathland and Themeda grassland, with cars at both ends, followed by a short loop through littoral rainforest (5).
-Finally we'll relax at beautiful Frazer Beach (6), have a snack and maybe swim.
+It isn't a continuous coast track so we'll meet at Frazer Beach park, car pool, and drive then to headlands and trackheads starting with Snapper Point (1 on map) followed by Wybung Head (2) to view superb coastal scenery and the relevant geology.
+We'll then do a 2 km walk (3) through heathland, woodland and swamp forest followed by a short loop through littoral rainforest (4).
+Finally we'll relax at beautiful Frazer Beach, have a snack and maybe swim depending on weather.

 Time: 9.45 for 10 am start